JamesMeta/Spam-Or-Ham/README.md

 ### How To Run

 Running this program is very simple if the nessesary environment is already setup with a glassfish server on stand-by.
 Since no hard coding is done and all directories are based on the repo simply cloneing the repo should set everything up.
-From there its as easy as running the glassfish server and opening the index.html file and your good to go
+From there its as easy as running the glassfish server and opening the index.html file and your good to go.